You are here:Home1/Tech Talk2/Measuring PWA performance: What scores to pay attention to and what you...

 We’ll look in more detail at some key performance tools, what they actually measure and why they’re not always the best indicator of what your customers are actually experiencing.

 The most famous metric right now is the Lighthouse Score.
-This is for two reasons: it’s one of the ~200 factors which influences the ranking of website in the Google index; and it’s very easy for anybody to view (just check out Developer Tools → Audit on a Chrome browser).
+This is for 2 reasons: it’s one of the around 200 factors which influences the ranking of website in the Google index, and it’s very easy for anybody to view (just check out Developer Tools → Audit on a Chrome browser).

 The Lighthouse Score simulates the first request of a user without any cached assets on a slow network connection (3G) with a slow device.
 This means that it’s optimized for static sites and totally ignores the benefits of a PWA (which has faster transitions between sites and has more interactivity).
 To make matters worse for a PWA, the most important metric at the moment is Time to Interactive.
 This means that the full client side application has to be fully loaded and initialized.
 For an average PWA, this is roughly 12 seconds even though in less than two seconds (usually) a user already sees a website.
 In fact, as soon as the server side HTML has been delivered and styled, they can use the site.
 But the Lighthouse Score doesn’t factor this usability into the results so a PWA will always receive a worse score a ‘traditional’ website.
 The score also doesn’t simulate real user behavior or their perceived performance so even though users are getting the best experience, your score doesn’t reflect it.